CA-Application-Performance-Management/CAMobileAppAnalytics/README.md

 ## Supported platforms
 * iOS
 * Android

+## Requirements
+1. iOS 9.0 or higher
+2. Xcode 12.0 or higher
-* Add the following permissions to your application `Info.plist`, if not already present.
+3. Add the following permissions to your application `Info.plist`, if not already present.
     ```
     <key>NSLocationWhenInUseUsageDescription</key>
         <string>This allows us to track and gather analytic data for improving the app experience.</string>